Five killed as car rams into crowd in China | Law-Order

 Five killed as car rams into crowd in China

-A man rammed his car into a crowd in northeast Chinas Liaoning province, killing at least five persons, officials said on Sunday.The man drove his black sedan into the crowd of people crossing a street in the city of Dalian at midnight on Saturday and fled the scene, the citys public security bureau said.Four died at the scene and another was confirmed dead in hospital.
+A man rammed his car into a crowd in northeast Chinas Liaoning province, killing at least five persons in an act of revenge on the society after an investment failure, police officials said on Sunday.The man drove his black sedan into the crowd of people crossing a street in the city of Dalian at midnight on Saturday and fled the scene, the citys public security bureau said.Four persons died at the scene and another was confirmed dead in hospital.

 - Country: